From High School

-High school students in Worcester, Wicomico, Somerset and Dorchester counties may be eligible to receive college credit for occupational courses completed with a grade of “B” or better (these are not dual enrolled courses you took in high school for high school and college credit . . . we have those credits on your Wor-Wic transcript already).
+High school students in Worcester, Wicomico, Somerset and Dorchester counties could be eligible to receive college credit for certain occupational courses they completed in high school with a grade of “B” or better (these are not dual enrolled courses you took in high school for high school and college credit . . . we have those credits on your Wor-Wic transcript already).

-Students must forward a copy of their high school transcript to the registrar's office within three years of their high school graduation and prior to registering for classes at Wor-Wic.
-In order for a course to be credited to Wor-Wic, the student must successfully complete a 100-level course at the college.
+Students must have a copy of their high school transcripts forwarded to the registrar within three years of their high school graduation and prior to registering for classes at Wor-Wic.
+In order to be awarded credit for these courses, students must complete at least one 100-level course at Wor-Wic.

 - If your college operates on a quarter hour system, your credits will be adjusted to semester hours.

-- Transfer credits do not factor into your GPA at Wor-Wic unless you are applying for the following majors: Emergency Medical Services, Nursing, Occupational Therapy Assistant, Physical Therapist Assistant and Radiologic Technology programs.
+- Transfer credits do not factor into your GPA at Wor-Wic unless you are applying for admission into the emergency medical services, nursing, occupational therapy assistant, physical therapist assistant or radiologic technology program.

-- Students who are placed on academic probation or suspension at another college/university may be accepted into Wor-Wic but will be placed on academic probation and limited to three classes during their first semester.
+- Students who are placed on academic probation or suspension at another college/university could be accepted into Wor-Wic, but they are placed on academic probation and limited to three classes during their first term.

 Also, please be aware that the following will not transfer in:

-- courses from colleges/universities that are not accredited
+- courses from colleges or universities that are not accredited;

-- courses for which "0" credit was received
+- courses for which "0" credit was received; and

 - courses marked with an "I" or "W" or "in progress."